-PC 755 • Family Systems 1.5 Credits.
+PC 755 • Family Systems 1.5 Credits

 This course discusses basic family dynamics with special emphasis on encouraging students to develop a congruent theological and theoretical perspective on families.
 Relevant family topics are addressed with opportunities for students to apply theoretical principles to actual family situations, including their own.
 Special attention is given to a family's interaction with the institutional church and ways in which pastors can minister more effectively to a broad range of families.
+Special Notes: Crosslisted with DC 755.

-PC 759 • Growing through Small Groups 3 Credits.
+PC 759 · Growing through Small Groups 3 Credits